Genez-io/genezio-documentation/docs/genezio-typesafe/genezio-decorators.md

 ---
-description: Genezio Decorators is a feature that lets you configure settings that were previously set in the genezio.yaml configuration file, directly from your code.
+description: DeployApps Decorators is a feature that lets you configure settings that were previously set in the genezio.yaml configuration file, directly from your code.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Admonition from '@theme/Admonition';

-# Genezio Decorators
+# DeployApps Decorators

 <head>
-  <title>Genezio Decorators | Genezio Documentation</title>
+  <title>DeployApps Decorators | DeployApps Documentation</title>
 </head>
-Genezio Decorators is a feature that lets you configure settings that were previously set in the `genezio.yaml` configuration file, directly from your code.
+DeployApps Decorators is a feature that lets you configure settings that were previously set in the `genezio.yaml` configuration file, directly from your code.

 :::info
 Decorators are only supported in TypeScript, JavaScript and Go.
 If you are using any other supported language, you need to use the `genezio.yaml` file to declare the settings.

-More details about the `genezio.yaml` file can be found in the [Genezio Configuration File](/docs/project-structure/genezio-configuration-file) section.
+More details about the `genezio.yaml` file can be found in the [DeployApps Configuration File](/docs/project-structure/genezio-configuration-file) section.
 :::

-To use genezio decorators in **TypeScript** or **JavaScript**, you have to install and import `@genezio/types` in your project.
+To use DeployApps decorators in **TypeScript** or **JavaScript**, you have to install and import `@genezio/types` in your project.
 This library provides the decorators using the native TypeScript decorators feature.

 <Tabs>
   <TabItem className="tab-item" value="npm" label="npm">